Stanley Roy Badmin

 Stanley Roy Badmin (18 April 1906 – 28 April 1989) was an English painter and etcher particularly notable for his book illustrations and landscapes.

 Life

-Badmin was born in Sydenham in 1906 and baptized at a Methodist Chapel in Holcombe, Somerset, in 1908.
+The son of Charles James Badmin and his wife Margaret, Badmin was born in Sydenham and baptized at a Methodist Chapel in Holcombe, Somerset, in 1908, when his date of birth was noted as 18 April 1906.
 He went on to study at Camberwell School of Arts and Crafts and the Royal College of Art, London; he became one of the youngest ever associate members of the Royal Watercolour Society at age 26.
 He taught at a number of art schools in London, teaching at the Central School of Art in the 1950s.

 In October 1939, Badmin was living with his parents in Lewisham and was an art teacher.
 His father, Charles, was a retired schoolmaster.
 During the Second World War, he worked for the British government's Ministry of Information, before joining the Royal Air Force.

 A major retrospective exhibition of his work was held in 1985 to coincide with the publication of his biography.

 Badmin died in Chichester, West Sussex, in 1989.